lando/lando/blog/posts/2020-02-07-why-you-should-sponsor-lando.md

 Sponsoring Lando is more than just supporting a free and open source local development tool.
 It's supporting a community and alliance of developers dedicated to making #devlife easier for us all.

-If that is not reason enough... here are five more ;)
+However, if that is not reason enough... here are five more ;)

 ## 1. It saves you time and money